Delicious Coffee. Positive Impact.

 Within our roasting operations the key areas for improvement are the fuel used for roasting and the packaging materials of our coffee.

 All our packaging is currently made of post-consumer recycled plastic material which can be recycled in soft-plastic streams (Code 4) collected in all larger supermarkets.
 We have decided to use this rather than compostable materials due to the lack of commercial composting facilities available to the vast majority of our customers here in the UK.
+We are exploring a paper based option for our small-size retail bags.

-We use Royal Mail and DPD as our carriers as both of these are currently the best available options as being committed to lowering their emmissions.
+We use Royal Mail and DPD as our carriers as both of these are currently the best available options, investing in greener business practices and committed to lowering their emissions.
+Everything is a constant work in progress and we are always learning and working toward improving our practices.